jedrz/dir-indexer/README.md

 ## Description
 *dir-indexer* is a simple index of directory generator written in Python.
-The result is an HTML file (`index.html`) with the index of the directory as a table with links to files and folder (links to folders point to `folder_name/index.html`) within the directory, size and modification date.
+The result is an HTML file (`index.html`) with the index of the directory as a table with links to files and folders within the directory, size and modification date.

 ## Installation
 Just clone the repository and run `dir_indexer.py` with proper arguments.

 ### Requirements
-This script was tested under Python 2.7 and Python 3.2.
+This script was tested under Python 2.7 and 3.2.

 ## Usage
 ### Help